akaleeroy/collapse-lingo/README.md

 See [Renewables](#renewables)

+## Reconciliation

+reconciliation
+:    within <kbd>[👤 Jem Bendell](#jem-bendell)</kbd>'s framework of [Deep Adaptation](#deep-adaptation), _it involves people and communities **rediscovering attitudes and approaches to life and organisation** that our hydrocarbon-fuelled civilisation eroded_

+>  Examples include re-wilding landscapes, so they provide more ecological benefits and require less management, changing diets back to match the seasons, rediscovering non-electronically powered forms of play, and increased community-level productivity and support.

 ## Red Queen Effect

 [Cassandra's Legacy: Some reflections on the Twilight of the Oil Age - part I](http://cassandralegacy.blogspot.com/2016/07/some-reflections-on-twilight-of-oil-age.html)